 Harsher penalties, both for individuals and legal entities: increase of prison sentence term to four years, which may be supplemented with fines up to €5M, disqualification from commercial activities, etc.

 Member-state and companies cooperation: where a financial crime occurs across two different countries or businesses, they are required to join efforts to identify and prosecute the offender.

 How can Penneo help you?

-Our KYC process lets your customers handle everything using their national digital IDs directly from their computer or smartphone in full compliance with AML rules.
-Moreover, you can set up regular and automatic data backups to make sure all your documents are retrievable if needed and exploit our encryption capabilities to keep them safe and confidential.
+Moreover, you can set up regular and automatic data backups to ensure all your documents are retrievable if needed and exploit our encryption capabilities to keep them safe and confidential.